elliottserna/econometrics/content/regression/LR-Overview.md

 ## Definitions:

-**Linear Regression:** A statistical method used to analyze the relationship between variables in data.
+**Linear Regression:** A statistical method used to model the linear relationship between a dependent variable and one or more independent variables, often for purposes of inference or prediction.

 **Dependent Variable (Response Variable):** The variable we aim to predict or explain, typically denoted as $Y$.